Large proportion of older people do not use public transport

 One particularly interested finding was that Age UK found health problems to be a more likely reason for people to give up driving than age alone as only one percent of people aged 60 and over, questioned in their survey, said that they would stop driving because of their age, whilst 43 percent stated that it would be down to health concerns.

-The findings come as a concern as we face an ageing population who, without the assistance of mobility aids such as walk in shower trays, might struggle to get around at all.
+The findings come as a concern as we face an ageing population who, without the assistance of mobility aids such as walk in baths and shower trays, might struggle to get around at all.
 The report’s authors hope that the findings will encourage something to be done about the state of the public transport system and that it will see changes made to better cater for older users.

 Image Credit: Simon_sees (flickr.com)